 Towards the conclusion of every annual national CIOT mobilization, an observational survey of safety belt use has been conducted throughout the state of Florida.
-This report documents the results of the 2021 annual statewide safety belt use survey, completed and conducted during the month of June 2021 by PRG.
+This report documents the results of the 2023 annual statewide safety belt use survey, conducted and completed during the month of June by PRG.